mia-platform/ai-rag-template-chat/README.md

 ## Create the application

-In order to create the application, access the [Mia-Platform DevOps Console](https://console.cloud.mia-platform.eu/login), create a new Project (or use an existing one) and go to the **Design** area.
+In order to create the application, access the Mia-Platform Console, create a new Project (or use an existing one) and go to the **Design** area.
 From there, select _Applications_ in the main sidebar and click on the _Create new application_ button to access the [Mia-Platform Marketplace](https://docs.mia-platform.eu/docs/marketplace/overview_marketplace).

 In the Marketplace you will find a set of preconfigured applications that can be used to instantiate groups of microservices with a well-defined and tested goal.
 To learn more about applications, please refer to [the detailed documentation](https://docs.mia-platform.eu/docs/marketplace/applications/mia_applications).